NicholasL1/TODO-APP_PERN-Stack/README.md

 # HOW IT WAS BUILT:

 The project is broken into a client side and server side of the application, both deployed using vercel.
-The client side of the application was created using React.
+The client side of the application was created using React and bootstrap.

 The server side of the application was built using express and node to create a RESTful API, which routes the DB requests to a PostgreSQL DB.
 The app integrates the PostgreSQL DB with an AWS RDS for global usage.